Hornets.com 1-on-1: Jason Smith

 By: Jim Eichenhofer, Hornets.com, @Jim_Eichenhofer

-With training camp opening next week, the New Orleans Hornets have eight new members on their current 14-player roster.
-The club’s personnel turnover has been so significant, in fact, that Jason Smith is now the longest-tenured Hornet – even though he’s only been with New Orleans since a Sept.
+With training camp opening in less than a week, the New Orleans Hornets have eight new members on their current 14-player roster.
+The club’s recent personnel turnover has been so widespread, in fact, that Jason Smith is now the longest-tenured Hornet – even though he’s only been with New Orleans since arriving in a Sept.
 23, 2010 trade.

 Among the new Hornets players who are NBA veterans – Ryan Anderson, Robin Lopez, Roger Mason and Hakim Warrick – three of the four have played the bulk of their NBA minutes at either power forward or center.
 As a result, Smith has often been matched up individually on the hardwood against Anderson, Lopez or Warrick (Mason is a shooting guard).